 Zucker's Bagels & Smoked Fish

-Zucker’s is offering a bunch of different large format bagel packages, like a bagel brunch for six that includes various types of cream cheese and smoked fish.
-This Upper West Side institution is open daily from 7am-2:30pm.
+The days of bagel brunch inside are behind us.
+In addition to single bagels and sandwiches, Zucker’s is offering a bunch of different large format bagel packages, like a bagel brunch for six that includes various types of cream cheese and smoked fish.
+This Upper West Side institution a block from the park is open daily until 3pm.